COBA-NIH/i2kconference/index.md

 Please note that to secure your seat at the conference, <a href="https://events.humantechnopole.it/event/1/"><span style="text-decoration:underline">you must register on the event webpage</span></a>.

 We are also delighted to announce an online event taking place on October 28th-30th following last year's successful "HalfwayToI2K" - this will feature free tutorials on open-source tools from experts around the globe!
-Please see the [Workshop page](https://www.i2kconference.org/workshops) for more information.
+Please see the [Virtual event page](https://www.i2kconference.org/virtual) for more information.